Al Jazeera America launches, but AT&T won't carry network

 The network is airing six minutes of commercials per hour, below the 15 to 16 minute average on other cable news outlets.
 Executives indicated they are willing to lose money in the near term.

-Advertisers on Tuesday included Procter & Gamble Co's Gillette for its Fusion razors and phone service provider Vonage.
+Advertisers on Tuesday included Procter & Gamble Co's (PG.N) Gillette for its Fusion razors and phone service provider Vonage (VG.N).

 U-verse is the second TV provider after Time Warner Cable to drop the network since it acquired Current TV in January and replaced it with Al Jazeera America.
 Comcast, DirecTV, Dish and Verizon are carrying the network.